LipDiffuser: Lip-to-Speech Generation with Conditional Diffusion Models: Experimental setup

 \subsection{Data}

-We utilize the \emph{LRS3} dataset~\citep{afouras2018lrs3} for training, validation, and the test. \emph{LRS3} is an ``in-the-wild'' dataset comprising audio-visual recordings from TED Talks, in which the audio track often includes background noise and reverberation.
-Therefore, we use a pretrained generative speech enhancement model, specifically the Schrödinger bridge~\citep{jukic2024schr, richter2025investigating}, to enhance the audio tracks of the \emph{LRS3} dataset.
-The preprocessing model has been trained on the \emph{EARS-WHAM}~\citep{richter2024ears} and \emph{VB-DMD}~\citep{valentini2016investigating} datasets, for which a checkpoint is available online.\footnote{\url{https://github.com/sp-uhh/sgmse}} For the method to work, we have found that an audio-only pretraining stage is required, without video conditioning features.
-To increase the variety and quantity of training data, we pretrain the model on the 960 hours of the \emph{LibriSpeech} dataset \citep{panayotov2015librispeech}, also preprocessed by the speech enhancement model.
+We utilize the \emph{LRS3} dataset~\cite{afouras2018lrs3} for training, validation, and the test. \emph{LRS3} is an ``in-the-wild'' dataset comprising audio-visual recordings from TED Talks, in which the audio track often includes background noise and reverberation.
+Therefore, we use a pretrained generative \ac{SE} model, specifically the Schrödinger bridge~\cite{jukic2024schr, richter2025investigating}, to enhance the audio tracks of the \emph{LRS3} dataset.
+The preprocessing model has been trained on the \emph{EARS-WHAM}~\cite{richter2024ears} and \emph{VB-DMD}~\cite{valentini2016investigating} datasets, for which a checkpoint is available online.\footnote{\url{https://github.com/sp-uhh/sgmse}} For the method to work, we have found that an audio-only pretraining stage is required, without video conditioning features.
+To increase the variety and quantity of training data, we pretrain the model on the 960 hours of the \emph{LibriSpeech} dataset \cite{panayotov2015librispeech}, also preprocessed by the \ac{SE} model.

-We view lip-to-speech as an extreme case of audio-visual speech enhancement, where the audio is either completely absent or heavily corrupted.
-Consequently, we create an audio-visual speech enhancement benchmark called \emph{LRS3-CHiME3}.
+We view lip-to-speech as an extreme case of \ac{AVSE}, where the audio is either completely absent or heavily corrupted.
+Consequently, we create an \ac{AVSE} benchmark called \emph{LRS3-CHiME3}.
 This benchmark includes six subsets, each with a distinct \ac{SNR} setting ($5$, $0$, $-5$, $-10$, $-15$, and $-20\,$dB).
-To create these subsets, we mixed clean speech from \emph{LRS3} with noise files randomly sampled from the \emph{CHiME3} noise database~\citep{barker2015third}, adjusting the noise levels to achieve the specified \ac{SNR} for each set.
-For cross-dataset evaluation, we utilize all files with an \ac{SNR} of $-5\,\text{dB}$ of the \emph{NTCD-TIMIT} test set~\citep{abdelaziz2017ntcd}, which contains audio-visual recordings from the \emph{TCD-TIMIT} dataset~\citep{harte2015tcd} mixed with noise from the \emph{NOISEX-92} dataset~\citep{varga1993assessment} and \emph{CHiME} challenges~\citep{vincent2013second, barker2015third}.
+To create these subsets, we mixed clean speech from \emph{LRS3} with noise files randomly sampled from the \emph{CHiME3} noise database~\cite{barker2015third}, adjusting the noise levels to achieve the specified \ac{SNR} for each set.